isomerpages/nlb-biblioasia/_jul-to-sep-2022/Negotiating Boundaries: Japanese and Chinese Photo Studios in Prewar Singapore.md

 title: "Negotiating Boundaries: Japanese and Chinese Photo Studios in Prewar Singapore"
 permalink: /vol-18/issue-2/jul-sep-2022/japanese-chinese-photo-studios/
-description: "Photo studios such Yong Fong, Lee Brothers and Daguerre had to negotiate the politics of race, class and clan. "
+description: Photo studios such Yong Fong, Lee Brothers and Daguerre had to negotiate the politics of race, class and clan.
 image: /images/Vol 18 Issue 2/Chinese Japanese Photo Studios/agsphoto_17551_full.png
+variant: markdown
 ---
 #### Photo studios such Yong Fong, Lee Brothers and Daguerre had to negotiate the politics of race, class and clan.
 By Zhuang Wubin